 Cover and cook gently for 10 minutes.

 Add sea salt and ground black pepper to taste.

 Lanzarote has a wide selection of dishes to choose from starting with tapas (always a good place to start as a vegetarian!) which can include those delicious padrón peppers (pimientos de padrón) cooked in sea salt and olive oil, wonderful olives and flatbreads and, of course, tortilla!
 Lanzaroteños grow an abundance of fruit with their wonderful climate and there are agricultural markets all over the island to buy locally grown fruit and veg.
 I am intrigued by the local speciality papas arrugadas which translates as wrinkled potatoes and which are traditionally cooked in their skins in sea water – I’m definitely going to try this on the boat this summer!
 I’ll also have a go at making mojo sauce to dip them in – it can be green and mild with herbs or hot and spicy made with chilli!
 I think a Lanzarote picnic on the beach might be a good idea – perhaps we should set sail for the south right now!

-I served my braised lentils up with some red pepper focaccia bread (recipe to follow) and some cavolo nero kale, wilted in a little butter but this would also work really well with garlicky mashed potatoes or those wrinkled potatoes I mentioned earlier!
-I made more than I needed (as I always do when recipe developing so I can fiddle with it a bit) and we ate the leftovers the next day topped with grated cheese and baked in the oven for 20 minutes until everything was piping hot again and the cheese was melty.
+I served my braised lentils up with some red pepper focaccia bread and some cavolo nero kale, wilted in a little olive oil but this would also work really well with garlicky mashed potatoes or those wrinkled potatoes I mentioned earlier!
+I made more than I needed (as I always do when recipe developing so I can fiddle with it a bit) and we ate the leftovers the next day topped with vegan parmesan and baked in the oven for 20 minutes until everything was piping hot again.
 These braised lentils are destined to be a firm family favourite – both at home and at sea!